KxSystems/avrokdb/docs/reference.md

 where:

 * `schema` is a foreign object containing a compiled Avro schema.
 * `input` is 4h or 10h list of Avro serialised data.
-Must adhere to the appropriate [type mapping](./type-mapping.md) for the schema.
 * `options` is a kdb+ dictionary of options or generic null (::) to use the defaults.
 Dictionary key must be a 11h list.
 Values list can be 7h, 11h or mixed list of -7|-11|4h.

 The function returns a kdb+ object representing the Avro data having applied the appropriate [type mappings](./type-mapping.md) for the schema